HL7/US-Core/source/pages/_includes/us-core-diagnosticreport-lab-intro.md

 The following are example usage scenarios for the US Core DiagnosticReport Profile for Laboratory Results Reporting:

 -   Query for lab reports belonging to a Patient
--   Record a lab report for a specific Patient
+-  [Record or update] a lab report for a specific Patient

 ### Mandatory and Must Support Data Elements